smwbalfe/async-chat-room/Readme.md

 - **Start the Server**: `./server` (You may need to navigate to the server's build directory)
 - **Launch a Client**: `./client` (Navigate to the client's build directory)

-## Contributing

-We welcome contributions to the Async Chat Room project!
-Whether it's adding new features, fixing bugs, or improving documentation, your help is appreciated.
-Please read through the CONTRIBUTING.md file for guidelines on how to make a contribution.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This README provides a starting point for documenting the Async Chat Room project.
-Depending on the project's evolution, it may be necessary to update sections to reflect new features or changes.